dubayns/Residue-Coin/rc_whitepaper.md

 ## Overview

-Residue Coin (RC) is a presence-based cryptocurrency protocol built to reward and verify human activity in physical locations.
+Residue Coin (RC) is a presence-based (proof of presence or PoP) cryptocurrency protocol built to reward and verify human activity in physical locations.
 It operates as a decentralized reputation and reward layer that validates proof of presence (PoP) data to mint regionally linked digital assets.
-RC is designed to be layered into the Bittensor ecosystem, enabling AI-based intelligence systems to gain insight from inherently human, non-replicable experiences.
+RC is designed to be layered into the Bittensor ecosystem, enabling AI-based intelligence systems to gain insight from inherently human, non-replicable experiences like travel and spending time in certain locations.

-RC's purpose is to recognize and value real-world engagement.
-Unlike most forms of digital mining or AI training, RC accrues value from something artificial intelligence cannot do: **physically exist somewhere in the world.** This makes RC uniquely positioned to complement the data economy by embedding verifiable human presence into decentralized systems.
+RC's purpose is to recognize and convert the value of real-world engagement.
+Unlike most forms of digital mining or AI training, RC accrues value from something artificial intelligence cannot do: **physically existing somewhere in the world.** This makes RC uniquely positioned to complement the data economy by embedding verifiable human presence into decentralized systems.

 ---